 However, FNRP might not be for everyone.

-First National Realty Partners requires proof of accredited investor status, and investments are relatively illiquid—typically, it holds properties for three to seven years.
+First National Realty Partners requires proof of accredited investor status, has a high minimum initial investment commitment and investments are relatively illiquid—typically, it holds properties for three to seven years.
 Given this, it’s important to consider your cash flow situation and determine whether you can afford to have a relatively large sum of money tied up for that long.

 You’ll also want to consider both status and minimum investment requirements for this commercial real estate investment platform.
 Do you qualify for accredited investor status?
 Can you meet FNRP’s minimum investment requirement of $50,000 (a high threshold for many investors)?